 The library is organized into eight collections: a collection of monographs, a collection of exhibition catalogs, a collection of serial publications, a collection of reference materials, a rare collection (old and rare materials), a collection of telephone directories and documents (minutes, diaries, reports, rules, etc.), an ephemera collection, collection of newspapers and newspaper clippings.
 Considering the character of the Museum, a large part of the material is thematically related to Zagreb and belongs to a separate local collection - Zagrabiensia.

-The library of the Zagreb City Museum was founded in 1926, as a professional library for the use of the institution.
-Because of the character of the library, its purchasing policy was directed towards collecting literature in the region of general national history, the history of culture, the history of art and artistic craft, and any works the subject of which was the city of Zagreb.
+The stocks are procured by purchase, by exchange with the museums and related institutions in Croatia and abroad, and by donations.
+Because of the character of the library, its purchasing policy was directed towards collecting literature in the region of general national history, the history of culture, the history of art and artistic craft, museum studies and any works the subject of which was the city of Zagreb.

 Opening hours for external users: Tuesdays and Thursdays from 10:00 to 12:00

 It is recommended to announce your visit to the library by sending e-mail to the email@example.com with the specific inquiry on the topic or material.